conveyal/scenario-editor/docs/edit-scenario/modifications.md

 The custom modification type provides direct access to the JSON formatting options for modifications.
 More documentation on this feature will be coming soon.

 # Editing route geometry
 Two modification types make use of the map-based route geometry editing tool: [add trip pattern](#add-trip-pattern) and [reroute](#reroute).
 In either case, the goal is to define a new route alignment on the map, including any stops.
-For the _add trip pattern_ type, this is a freestanding route (or part of a route) while for _reroute_ it must connect at one or both ends to an existing service in your project's GTFS bundle.
+For the _add trip pattern_ type, this is a freestanding route (or part of a route) while for _reroute_ it must connect at one or both ends to an existing service in your project's :term:`GTFS bundle`.

 <span class="btn btn-warning"><i class="fa fa-pencil"></i> Edit route geometry</span>